ChrisWhealy/wasm_sha256/README.md

 ## Important: File System Access

 A WASM module only has access to the files or directories pre-opened for it by the host environemnt.
-This meamns that when invoking the WASM module, the host environment must pre-open the directory in which the target file lives:
+This means that when invoking the WASM module, we must tell the host environment which directory WASM needs access to:

 ### NodeJS